10/24/2024

 Chief Financial Officer

-Yeah.
-And on on Finland, you're right.
-Obviously, service revenue there is impacted by by regularly the regular changes.
-So we were printing minus point six percent.
-If you would adjust that for the regulator impact, you're looking at a plus point three, which is still not a great number.
+Yeah, and on Finland, you're right.
+Obviously, service revenue there is impacted by regulated changes.
+So we were printing minus 0.6%.
+If you would adjust that for the regulator impact, you're looking at a plus 0.3%. which is still not a great number.
 But what is working well is indeed mobile growth there.
-As Patrick said, it's at one point four and that's driven by sort of flattish number of subscribers.
-But certainly ARPU seems to be going up where we benefited mainly last year and most of our markets obviously from inflation.
-And that number is lower.
+As Patrick said, it's at 1.4, and that's driven by sort of flattish number of subscribers.
+But certainly ARPU seems to be going up.
+Where we benefited mainly last year in most of our markets, obviously from inflation, and that number is lower.
 We're quite happy with what we've been able to do on pricing.
-And if you then go back to, you know, our value creation plan, which is, you know, profitable growth driven, a big part of that is obviously driven by pricing initiatives.
-We typically don't go into details what sort of awaits us for the next quarters.
-But if you think about our confidence around doing two percent and four percent in EBITDA in the mid and medium term, that two percent and four percent is partly driven by those price increases, which on the mobile side means, you know, the market must be able to take ARPU increases, which is what we see in most of our markets at the moment.
-Thank
+And if you then go back to our value creation plan, which is profitable growth driven, A big part of that is obviously driven by pricing initiatives.
+We typically don't go into details what sort of awaits us for the next quarters, but if you think about our confidence around doing 2% and 4% EBITDA in the medium term, that 2% and 4% is partly driven by those price increases, which on the mobile side means the market must be able to take ARPU increases, which is what we see in most of our markets at the moment.

 speaker